rpellerin/rpellerin.github.io/content/raspberry-pi-the-ultimate-guide.md

         :::bash
         sudo su
-        dpkg-reconfigure locales # Select with space bar, at least en_US.UTF-8 plus any other you need dpkg-reconfigure keyboard-configuration
+        dpkg-reconfigure locales # Select with space bar, at least en_US.UTF-8 plus any other you need dpkg-reconfigure keyboard-configuration # A keyboard must be plugged in dpkg-reconfigure tzdata
-        dpkg-reconfigure tzdata

-    There are [other alternatives](http://raspberrypi.stackexchange.com/questions/10060/raspbian-keyboard-layout/10103#10103).
+    Regarding the keyboard layout, there are [other alternatives](http://raspberrypi.stackexchange.com/questions/10060/raspbian-keyboard-layout/10103#10103).
 Then reboot (`sudo reboot`).

 ## Configuration